quarkusio/quarkus-super-heroes/ui-super-heroes/README.md

 quarkus dev
 ```

-This starts both Quarkus and the Angular hot reloading server at http://localhost:4200.
+This starts both Quarkus and the React hot reloading server at http://localhost:3000.
 The Quarkus server to supplies the `env.js` file to the Javascript front-end.

 The Quarkus server port can be changed in the usual way, with `application.properties`.

 ## Running the Application
-1. First you need to start up all of the downstream services ([Heroes Service](../rest-heroes), [Villains Service](../rest-villains), and [Fights Service](../rest-fights)).
+1. First you need to start up all of the downstream services ([Heroes Service](../rest-heroes), [Villains Service](../rest-villains), [Location Service](../grpc-locations), and [Fights Service](../rest-fights)).
     - The [Event Statistics Service](../event-statistics) is optional.
 2. Follow the steps above section, *Building the Application*.
 3. Set the `API_BASE_URL` environment variable with the appropriate [Fights Service](../rest-fights) hostname and port.